wagtail-nest/wagtail-airtable/README.md

 In `wagtail-airtable` v0.1.6 and up you can create Wagtail Pages from Airtable imports.

 A few settings need to be set for this to work as you would expect.
-Read through the follow code to see which settings are needed:
+Read through the following code to see which settings are needed:

 ```python
 AIRTABLE_IMPORT_SETTINGS = {